 What to expect

 - The environment is fast paced, with an emphasis on delivering good customer service in a limited time frame.
 The atmosphere can be hot, noisy and bustling.
 You may spend a lot of time 'walking the floor', moving around on foot or standing.
-The work can therefore be both physically and mentally demanding.
+The work can be both physically and mentally demanding.

 - You'll usually wear a company uniform and dress in accordance with appropriate health and safety requirements associated with food preparation.

 - Many companies operate franchising opportunities, giving you the chance to invest in and run your own branch.
-Due to the heavy financial commitment involved, however, you're unlikely to take on a franchise when first starting out.
+Due to the large financial commitment involved, however, you're unlikely to take on a franchise when first starting out.

 - Opportunities are available across the UK and can be city-based or in out-of-town shopping centres, leisure facilities and tourist attractions.
 Many companies have branches around the world so there may be opportunities for secondments and transfers.